MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 ##### § 5001.3 Definitions. #####

-Link to an amendment published at 89 FR 79704, Sept.
-30, 2024.

 The following definitions are applicable to the capitalized terms used in this part.

 *Administrator* means the Administrator of the Rural Housing Service, the Rural Utilities Service, or the Rural Business-Cooperative Service (or the applicable Service's successor), as applicable, within the Rural Development mission area of the U.S. Department of Agriculture (USDA).

-*Affiliate* means a person where one of the following circumstances exists:

-(1) The person controls or has the power to control another person, or a third party or parties' controls or has the power to control both.
-Factors such as ownership, management, current and previous relationships with or ties to another person, and contractual relationships, shall be considered in determining whether affiliation exists.
-It does not matter whether control is actually exercised, so long as the power to control exists.
-Entities owned and controlled by Indian Tribes, Alaskan Native Corporations (ANCs), Native Hawaiian Organizations (NHOs), Community Development Corporations (CDCs), or wholly-owned entities of Indian Tribes, ANCs, NHOs, or CDCs, are not considered to be affiliated with other entities owned by these entities solely because of their common ownership or common management.
+*Affiliate* means a person that is connected with or controlled by another organization.
+Factors such as ownership, management, current and previous relationships with or ties to another person, and contractual relationships, will be considered in determining whether affiliation exists.
+Affiliation is determined using the principles outlined in 13 CFR 121.103.

-(2) There is a family relationship and identical or substantially identical business or economic interests amongst persons (such as where the immediate family operate entities in the same or similar industry in the same geographic area); however, a person may rebut such determination with evidence showing that the business or economic interests are not identical or substantially identical.

 *Agency* means USDA Rural Development, which includes the Rural Housing Service; the Rural Utilities Service; and the Rural Business-Cooperative Service or their successors.

 *Agricultural producer* means a person, including non-profits, directly engaged in the production of agricultural products through labor management and operations, including the cultivating, growing, and harvesting plants and crops (including farming); breeding, raising, feeding, or housing of livestock (including ranching); forestry products; hydroponics; nursery stock; or aquaculture, whereby 50 percent or greater of their gross income is derived from the operations.
+All gross income of the applicant entity is included for agricultural producer eligibility.
 The percentage is calculated as the average of gross agricultural operations income of the concern divided by the gross non-farm income of the concern for the five most recent years.
-If the concern has been operation for less than 60 months but for at least 12 months, use average gross agricultural operations income and gross non-farm income for as long as the concern has been in operation.
+If the concern has been in operation for less than 60 months but for at least 12 months, average gross agricultural operations income, and gross non-farm income for as long as the concern has been in operation will be used.
+Agricultural operations income may include such items as production contracts, crop insurance, commodity payments, etc. Total income may include W-2 wages, schedule C income, and other income not related to the agricultural operation.
+Calculations will be using the applicant's five most recent tax years.
+Each year's gross agricultural operations income will be divided by the applicant's gross total income, then the five years will be averaged to determine eligibility.
+An agricultural producer could be located in either a rural or a non-rural area.

 *Agricultural production* means the cultivation, growing, or harvesting of plants and crops (including farming) breeding, raising, feeding, or housing of livestock (including ranching); forestry products, hydroponics, or nursery stock; or aquaculture.